simple-color-palette/spec/readme.md

 - Avoiding the complexity of color space conversion and management.
 - Color space conversion is better handled at the app level when needed.

-### What is “extended linear sRGB”?

-The same color space as [sRGB](https://en.wikipedia.org/wiki/SRGB) but with two differences:
-1. Extended: Values can go beyond 0-1 for HDR colors.
-1. Linear: Raw RGB values without [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction).

 ### What is gamma correction?

-Standard sRGB uses a nonlinear encoding to pack color into 8-bit more efficiently—shifting precision toward dark tones, where the eye is more sensitive.
-This format uses linear values for accurate color math, so gamma correction is needed when converting to or from sRGB.
+Standard sRGB uses nonlinear encoding to pack color into 8 bits efficiently, shifting precision toward dark tones where the eye is more sensitive.
+This format uses linear values for accurate color math, requiring gamma correction when converting to/from standard sRGB.

-### Why extended sRGB?
+### Why extended linear sRGB (D65)?

+- Linear transfer enables accurate color math and blending.
-- Allows values outside 0-1 range for wide-gamut colors.
+- Extended range (values <0 or >1) represents wide-gamut and HDR colors.
-- Simple extension of familiar sRGB.
+- Well-defined by IEC 61966-2-2 (scRGB); platform-neutral.
 - Easy to clamp to standard sRGB when needed.
+- Universal: Single working space sufficient for interchange.

 ### Why linear color?

+Linear color ensures mathematically correct operations:
+- Color mixing and blending produce perceptually accurate results.
+- Alpha compositing works correctly.
+- Image processing operations (blur, scale, etc.) avoid artifacts.
-- Eliminates gamma correction ambiguity.
+- Eliminates gamma correction ambiguity during color calculations.
-- More accurate color blending and interpolation.

-### Why not Display P3 or other color spaces?
+### Why not Display P3?

-No benefit over extended sRGB since both can represent the same range of colors.
+Display P3 has wider gamut primaries, but extended linear sRGB (D65) can encode P3 colors via out-of-gamut values (typically negative or >1).
+A single working space avoids complexity.

 ### Why no CMYK support?